awslabs/benchmark-ai/docs/autoscaler-aws.md

 In order for the CA to be able to list the ASGs, IAM Permissions are given to the nodes.

-Both of these requirements (tags and IAM permissions) is handled by the official [Terraform EKS module](https://github.com/terraform-aws-modules/terraform-aws-eks), no action needs to be done on our side.
+Both of these requirements (tags and IAM permissions) are handled by the official [Terraform EKS module](https://github.com/terraform-aws-modules/terraform-aws-eks), no action needs to be done on our side.

 ## The `node.type` label